michelebastione/TwitchTTSAndMusicPlayer/README.md

 ## Music Player commands
-Users can add songs to the playlist by typing `!sr` followed by the song name or part of it in chat, if a match is found in the specified music directory it will be reproduced.
+Users in chat can add songs to the playlist by typing `!sr` followed by the song name, part of it, or even its index.
+If a match is found in the specified music directory of the host computer the song will be added to the reproduction queue.

 Users specified as editors can also use the following commands:
 - `!pause`: Pause the reproduction